Nonye2K3/chia/FAQ.md

 There is only one reason why you might want to plot larger than k=32 and that is to optimize the total utilization of a given drive or space.
 A couple of k=33 plots with a majority of k=32 plots can bring down the leftover unused space on a drive.
 There is also a possible, though theoretical at this point, value in larger plots as they may be accessed less often due to the plot filter.
 That could lead to being able to spin the drives down but there is debate about whether that can be done or lead to savings in practice versus shortening drive life.

-The Chia dev team will continue to enhance the plotter though most of the theoretical methods to speed up plotting have been implemented.
-The goal is to keep it so that the top-of-the-line hardware takes at least 1 hour to plot the minimum k-size, and there's no way to cheat the system.
+The Chia dev team will continue to enhance the plotter though many of the theoretical methods to speed up plotting have been implemented.
+Bram believes we may be able to cut plot time in half once more - but that's likely the maximum improvement in plotting time remaining.
+The goal is to keep it so that the top-of-the-line hardware takes at least 1 hour to plot the minimum k-size, and Phase 1 takes at least ~10 minutes so there is no way to cheat the system.

 # What is recommended for plotting?

 We think you will want to use Data Center grade NVMe SSD drives to create your plots.
 Regular consumer NVMe SSD generally has too low of a TBW rating.
 One of our community members keeps this handy [SSD Endurance document](https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance) up to date so you can compare various SSDs.
 You should never use your root/OS SSD to plot as it can lead to drive failure and loss of booting.
 Also, you can plot directly to hard drives and get good results, especially if you plot in parallel to different drives.
-If you use non-root SSD then you migrate your plots off to whatever storage you want to keep them on long term.
+You use non-root SSD over Thunderbolt 3 and migrate your plots off to whatever storage you want to keep them on long term.
 You could even load them on a Raspberry Pi 3 or 4 with outdated USB 2.0 drives attached and they will Harvest and Farm just fine.
 PC World offers this great [background on current storage technologies](https://www.pcworld.com/article/2899351/everything-you-need-to-know-about-nvme.html) but this graph gives you a quick view of why we recommend NVMe SSD:
 ![NVMe SSD vs SATA](images/plotting-nvme-ssd.png "NVMe SSD is 5.5 times faster than SATA SSD")

 # Can I plot more than one plot at a time?

-Yes but until Beta 19 you will need to use the command line of your operating system with or instead of the GUI.
+Yes and starting with Beta 19 you can either use the GUI or CLI.
+Over the short run you have a bit more control of plotting using the CLI.
 There are [tips for Windows users](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-Tips) and Mac users can find their CLI commands in the [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide#macos).
-You may have better results if your stagger the start time of parallel plotting processes depending on your hardware setup.
+You may have better results if you stagger the start time of parallel plotting processes depending on your hardware setup.

 # Can I move my plot files around?